gabriellealexa/Flatiron-The-Game/README.md

 # Flatiron-The-Game
+A point-and-click adventure with a RoR backend and JS front-end.
+The story follows my experience at Flatiron School during coronavirus social distancing.
 Developed with Gary Lau.
-Flatiron School, Mod 3, Final Project - A point-and-click adventure with a RoR backend and JS front-end.

 # Backend
 A Ruby on Rails API containing the skills, events, items, and non-player characters inside of the game.
 More 'events' need to be created to complete the story.